tardisx/discord-auto-upload/README.md

 ### Global options

 * Server port - the port number the web server listens on.
 Requires restart
-* Watch interval - how often each watcher will check the directory for new files
+* Watch interval - how often each watcher will check the directory for new files, in seconds

 ### Watcher configuration